 - Measuring Cups and Spoons

 - Mixing Bowl

 To make these delicious banana muffins, follow these simple steps.

 Pro tip: We recommend incorporating brown sugar with the wet ingredients instead of sieving it with the dry ones.
-This is because brown sugar tends to clump together, making the sieving process a bit more difficult.
-When mixed with wet ingredients, it dissolves and distributes evenly, ensuring a smoother and more manageable batter.
+This is because brown sugar clumps together, making the sieving process more difficult.
+It dissolves and distributes evenly when mixed with wet ingredients, ensuring a smoother and more manageable batter.

-Handy Hint: Feel free to experiment with this adaptable batter to create full-sized banana muffins too.
+Handy Hint: Feel free to experiment with this adaptable batter to create full-sized banana muffins.
 Just be mindful of the size difference – you'll be using a full tablespoon of batter instead of a teaspoon – which means a little extra baking time, around 20-22 minutes, will be required.
-With these slight tweaks, your muffins will turn out just right, no matter their size.
+With these slight tweaks, your muffins will turn out just right, regardless of size.

 🥢 How to serve